ReDI-School/intermediate-java/00-initial-setup/index.md

 nav_exclude: false
 ---

-# Lesson 0: How to set up the tools you'll need for the course
+# How to set up the tools you'll need for the course

 ## Java